-Another example, using the indicator of "Number of community awareness sessions conducted with CSOs on advocating for the protection of women who are forcibly displaced", your project is planning to conduct 5 awareness sessions, this would be your target.
+Another example, using the indicator of "Number of community awareness sessions with women conducted on land rights", your project is planning to conduct 5 awareness sessions, this would be your target.

 Means of Verification and Sources

 Each indicator in the results framework also requires a means of varication and a source.